-It is expected that most pupils at Edith Cavell Primary School will make at least the expected rate of progress through quality first teaching.
+It is expected that most pupils at Edith Cavell Primary School will make at least the expected rate of progress through High Quality teaching.
 However, for some pupils this approach may not be sufficient and these pupils, at various stages, may benefit from additional small group or 1:1 intervention programmes to enable them to make the progress required to achieve their full potential.

 Central to the effective planning of an intervention programme is the knowledge the teacher has of a particular pupil or groups of pupils.
 When considering pupils for any intervention, a wide range of assessment evidence is drawn upon to support judgments made about pupil progress.
+The intervention is closely monitored after a minimum of 6 weeks and reviewed for impact.